 - 1. Select the Use a login macro for this site check box. - 2.
 Do one of the following: - To use a pre-recorded login macro, click the ellipsis button (...) to browse for a saved macro.
-If you are using a Selenium macro, see "Using a Selenium IDE Macro" on page 115.

-- To edit an existing login macro shown in the Login Macro field, click Edit. - To record a new macro, click Create.
+If you are using a Selenium macro, see "Using a Selenium IDE Macro" on the next page. - To edit an existing login macro shown in the Login Macro field, click Edit. - To record a new macro, click Create.

-For details about recording a new login macro or using an existing login macro, see the "Unified Web Macro Recorder" chapter in the Tools Guide for Fortify WebInspect Products.
+For details about recording a new login macro or using an existing login macro, see the Web Macro Recorder chapters in the Micro Focus Fortify WebInspect Tools Guide.